Renault agrees deal with unions on remote working

 The company expects 20,000 staff in France to be eligible to take up the offer of remote working which will cover most roles apart from front-line production.

-Rival carmaker Stellantis (STLA.MI), the maker of Peugeot and Citroen cars, has agreed similar arrangements with its French workers.
+Rival carmaker Stellantis, the maker of Peugeot and Citroen cars, has agreed similar arrangements with its French workers.

 The future of the workplace is being heavily debated after the coronavirus pandemic forced the closure of many offices and showed how many tasks could now be performed by staff from their own homes.